Project title

 Reef fishes occupy many trophic niches with diverse feeding morphologies that contribute to maintaining the stability and resiliency of coral reef ecosystems.
 Despite their critical functional roles, how reef fishes cope with environmental changes remains largely overlooked.
 Recent research suggests that coral reef fishes can adjust their diet over the short term is response to changes in prey availability (i.e. dietary flexibility).
 Studies in freshwater fish (cichlids) showed that rapid (diet-induced) adaptive phenotypic plasticity allow organisms to quickly adapt to changes in local environmental conditions.
 Yet, we know little about how these evolutionary mechanisms play out in reef fish in different trophic groups and across life stages.

 This project leverages the unique geological history of the Panamanian Isthmus and its oceanographically dynamic Pacific coast as a natural experiment to study the plasticity and adaptation of the feeding traits of individual fish with shared ancestors.
 Present-day coral reef fishes with shared ancestors (i.e., sister species and sister clades) have been physically separated by the Isthmus of Panama for at least 2.8 million years.
 They have followed separate evolutionary trajectories in their respective habitat range with the distinct environmental conditions of the productive Tropical Eastern Pacific (TEP) and the oligotrophic Caribbean.
-In the TEP, fishes in the Gulf of Panama experience drastic annual fluctuations in temperature, pH, oxygen, salinity, and nutrients, due to intense seasonal upwelling.
-Conversely, fishes in the nearby Gulf of Chiriquí of the TEP experience weak to no upwelling due to trade winds being largely blocked by the Cordillera Central mountain range.
+In the TEP, fishes in the Gulf of Panama experience some of the most drastic annual fluctuations in temperature and nutrients due to intense seasonal upwelling.
+Conversely, fishes in the nearby Gulf of Chiriquí experience weak to no upwelling due to trade winds being largely blocked by the Cordillera Central mountain range.
+On the other hand, the Caribbean maintains a stable temperature, and since the closure of the Isthmus, the Caribbean’s primary source of nutrients transferred to the benthos.

 Our objectives are: